 Contraindications to suprapubic cystotomy are relatively few, and they depend on the approach being utilized.
 Percutaneous approaches are contraindicated in a non-distended bladder, and in the setting of bladder malignancy.
 The former places the patient at substantial risk of inadvertent bowel or vascular injury.
 Relative contraindications for suprapubic cystotomy include whether open or percutaneous include active skin infection, coagulopathy, osteomyelitis of the pubis, and orthopedic hardware of the pubic symphysis.

 Equipment utilized for the placement of a suprapubic catheter varies by technique.
 Typically, standard Foley catheters are used for drainage catheters.
 The open technique utilizes standard surgical instrumentation including a small self-retaining retractor such as a Weitlander retractor and dissolvable suture for closure of the cystotomy.
-Percutaneous (Seldinger) technique requires the use of a large bore needle, guide wire and peel away catheter insertion sheath.
+Percutaneous (Seldinger) technique requires the use of a large-bore needle, a guide wire and peel away catheter insertion sheath.
 These are commercially available as an all-in-one kit.
 Percutaneous approaches are often performed under vision with a rigid or flexible cystoscope.
-Finally, a specialized retractor called a Lousley prostatic retractor can be used to assist in open tube placement.
+Finally, a specialized retractor called a Lousley prostatic retractor can be used to assist in an open tube placement.
 Portable ultrasound devices are also helpful to confirm tube location.

 Suprapubic catheterization is performed by a urologist, a surgeon who specializes in the genitourinary system.
 Other practitioners that may perform this procedure include general surgeons, gynecologists, urogynecologists, as well as emergency providers such as emergency room physicians and trauma surgeons.